inner

 reduceAxis

-reduceAxis(anArray, f, axis, init)
+reduceAxis(anArray, f, axis, init, pad)

 Reduces the given array along the given axis.